seanreed1111/sql-recipes/recipes.md

 +----------+---------------+-------+
 | Da Vinci | The Mona Lisa |    87 |
 +----------+---------------+-------+
-The same thing can be done by creating a temporary table to hold the MAXimum price and then joining it with the other tables:
+The same thing can be done by creating a temporary table to hold the maximum price and then joining it with the other tables:
 CREATE TABLE tmp SELECT MAX(price) AS MAX_price FROM painting;
 SELECT artist.name, painting.title, painting.price
 FROM artist INNER JOIN painting INNER JOIN tmp